Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

  * Sanggil:
    - Tried to do the sequence diagram with Konstantina (26/03 - lab)
    - Changed the use case diagram with Konstantina (-||-)
+   - Meet with Adri to refactor/edit Use Diagram, start doing Class Diagram (27/03)